MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 ### Running OSU Micro-Benchmarks

-By default, UCX tries to use all available devices on the machine, and selects best ones based on performance characteristics.
+By default, UCX tries to use all available devices on the machine and selects the best ones based on performance characteristics.
 One can also use manual tunning in order to force the use of certain devices or technologies.

 For example, we can enable or disable the use of GPUDirect RDMA optimization (available through the `nvidia-peermem` kernel) and enable or disable the use of gdrcopy (i.e. use of the `gdrdrv` kernel).
 Below are a few examples.